MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 ### [about_Splatting](about_Splatting.md)

-Describes how to use splatting to pass parameters to commands in Windows PowerShell.
+Describes how to use splatting to pass parameters to commands in PowerShell.

 ### [about_Split](about_Split.md)

-Explains how to use the Split operator to split one or more strings into substrings.
+Explains how to use the `-Split` operator to split one or more strings into substrings.

 ### [about_Switch](about_Switch.md)

-Explains how to use a switch to handle multiple If statements.
+Explains how to use a switch to handle multiple `If` statements.

 ### [about_Throw](about_Throw.md)

-Describes the Throw keyword, which generates a terminating error.
+Describes the `Throw` keyword, which generates a terminating error.

 ### [about_Transactions](about_Transactions.md)